AHNJournal/.github/profile/README.md

 1. What is the cost to submit and upload a new manuscript?

-Admission and submission is open to the general public and free to everyone.
+Admission is open to the general public and free to everyone.

+## Getting started

+## Roadmap

 ## Public repositories list

 ## How to contribute